ng-angular-stack/ng-query/apps/docs/insertions.md

 ## Best Practices

 - **Do not use insertions to interact with other queries or mutations.** Insertions are designed to extend the current query or mutation only.
+- Use [insertFactory](insertions/insert-factory) to help you create custom insertions (see dedicated page).

 ## Bundle Size Consideration